 When a student reaches his/her twentieth (20th) demerit, the family will be notified by the administration regarding the student's conduct.
-The aim of this phone call is to inform the family that the student is close to attending Saturday School (25 demerits) and a possible In-school suspension (30 demerits).
 Parents may call for a meeting with the homeroom teacher, a classroom teacher, or an administrator at any time.
 Parental involvement and parent-staff communication is encouraged.